Notes on the study program M.Sc. International Economics and Management

 Students, who got enrolled from winter semester 2025/26 onwards, have to choose a study track as part of their studies.
 For students, who got enrolled from winter semester 2025/26 onwards, the following study tracks are offered: Data Science in Economics, Sustainable Economics, Market Mechanisms or Economics and Management.
 The successful completion of a study track requires the selection of a specific combination of modules corresponding to the chosen study track (30 ECTS in this area).

-Study Tracks (possible for students enrolled before the winter semester 2025/26)
+Study specialisations on offer (possible for students enrolled before the winter semester 2025/26)

 M.184.4427Seminar in Applied International EconomicsBaumgarten, Daniel5